 5. Bald Marking

-Many horses have white areas on their legs that people use to identify the individual animals.
-The most common leg markings include:
+Many horses have white areas on their legs that people use to identify individual animals.
+The most common leg markings include the following.

 6. Stocking Marking

-A white leg marking that reaches from the edge of the hoof to the knee or hock, and sometimes higher.
+This white leg marking reaches from the edge of the hoof to the knee or hock and sometimes higher.

-- You may also like: Hoof Abscess In Horses: Symptoms, Treatments, and Prevention
+- You may also like: Hoof Abscess In Horses: Tips for Treatment and Prevention

 8. Pastern Marking

-A marking that reaches from hoof’s top to just below the animal’s ankle joint.
+This marking reaches from the hoof’s top to just below the animal’s ankle joint.

 9. Coronet Marking

-A leg marking located at the hoof top around the coronary band.
-This marking is typically no more than an inch above the hoof.
+A leg marking is located at the hoof top around the coronary band.
+It’s typically no more than an inch above the hoof.

 10. Sock Marking

-A marking that reaches from the edge of the hoof halfway up the pastern.
+This marking reaches from the edge of the hoof halfway up the pastern.

 As the name suggests, non-white markings are areas on a horse that are not white.
-The most common types of non-white markings include:
+The most common types include the following.

 11. Bend-Or Spots Marking

 These markings are sometimes referred to as smuts or grease spots.
 Bend-or spots are dark spots found randomly on a horse’s coat.
-This type of marking was named after a thoroughbred stallion called Bend Or.
+They were named after a thoroughbred stallion called Bend Or.
 These markings are typically found on palomino and chestnut horses.

 12. Dorsal Stripe Marking

-A dorsal stripe or an eel stripe as it’s also called is a horse marking located on the back of the animal.
-It’s a darker strip of hair that runs the length of the back from the mane to the tail.
+A dorsal stripe, or an eel stripe, is a horse marking located on the back of the animal.
+It’s a darker strip of hair that runs the length of the back, from the mane to the tail.
 These markings are common on mustangs.